Photographs

 Bogart with his fedora

-He really started getting into the role of Bogart, and this greatly encouraged the research team.
-“Why, just look at him!,” exclaimed Dr. Rottweiler as she observed Humphrey one day pacing back and forth in the research lab’s 2 acre jungle (which had been donated by the Foundation to Advance Chimpanzee Intelligence).
+He really started getting into the role of Bogart and this greatly encouraged the research team.
+“Why, just look at him!,” exclaimed Dr. Rottweiler as she observed Humphrey one day pacing back and forth in the research lab’s two acre jungle which had been donated by the Foundation to Advance Chimpanzee Intelligence in Washtucna, Washington.
 Humphrey strolled along, sucking on his pipe in quiet contemplation, “I do believe he is starting to think he’s actually Humphrey Bogart!”

-This continued on for months but not a word was uttered from Humphrey’s mouth.
+This continued on for several months until Humphrey had watched every Bogart movie multiple times.
+Aside from developing an obvious crush on Catherine Hepburn not a word was uttered from Humphrey’s mouth.
 He would do his computer labs with the artificial intelligence software, pick his stocks, work on math problems, but, alas, nothing was said.

 Time was running out.
 The research grant (donated by the International Foundation for Monkey Freedom) was almost out of money because the nonprofit was cheap and Humphrey had refused to do an infomercial for them.